BioAndNeuralRights/website/README.md

 # Bio and Neural Rights Website

 This repository is the source code for the website at https://BioAndNeuralRights.com.
 Contributions are welcome for both the content and the design.

-Feel free to send a pull request, file an issue (for features, bugs), or use the discussion board.
+Feel free to choose an item from the below "To Do List" and send in a pull request.
+For new featuers or bug reports, please file an issue or use the discussion board.

 ## Potential To Do List